 The Admiral was arrested and charged with treason.
 The Duke of Somerset hesitated to sign his brother's death warrant, so Edward gave the council permission to have his uncle beheaded.Somerset himself later fell from the king's favour and lost his role as Protector.
 John Dudley, Earl of Warwick and Duke of Northumberland, took control of the King and council, and eventually Somerset was also arrested for treason.
 Under pressure from Dudley, 14-year-old Edward signed Somerset's death warrant; he was executed in 1552.
 Never mind!
 Edward VI uncles' deaths was just Royal Business As Usual.
 Like father, like son!

-If he had lived longer, Edward may have persecuted non-conformists with increasing severity – perhaps more than Mary did.
+If he'd lived longer, Edward may have persecuted non-conformists with increasing severity ?more than Mary did.

 Richard Cox and Sir John Cheke became Edward’s tutors, teaching languages and history.
 His history’s lessons had to be put into practice; so the lad took notes on English rule in France during Henry VI's reign.
 Edward studied geography, learning all the ports and havens in England, France and Scotland, and the favourable tides for entering them.
 A king needed strategic information!
 He learnt the names and religion of every magistrate, the better to govern.